MrAdamJensen/Wix/README.md

 ## Getting Started

-#### This is the app home. at any time, you can click the green logo at the top left hand side and redirect to this home:
+#### This is the app home, at any time, you can click the green logo at the top left hand side and redirect to this home:
 <img src="/images/home_screen.png" width=800>

 #### To create a form click the create form button, this will open the form creation wizard: